thehui87/Learning-Godot/class_label.md

   * **VALIGN_FILL** = **3** - Align the whole text by spreading the rows.

 ###  Description
-Label is a control that displays formatted text, optionally autowrapping it to the [[control|Control]] area.
+Label is a control that displays formatted text, optionally autowrapping it to the [Control](class_control) area.
 It inherits from range to be able to scroll wrapped text vertically.

 ###  Member Function Description